kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

 1. Monitor available capacity for provisioning, and update the capacity in StorageClass if there is a change.
-2. Implement interface `CreateLocalVolume(*v1.PersistentVolumeClaim) *v1.PersistentVolume`
+2. Implement interface `CreateLocalVolume(claim *v1.PersistentVolumeClaim) error`
 to create PVs and the local volumes behind them.
-3. Implement interface `DeleteLocalVolume(string) error` to clean up the local volume behind a PV.
+3. Implement interface `DeleteLocalVolume(pv *v1.PersistentVolume) error` to
+clean up the local volume behind a PV.

 ##### Reconcile Capacity

 The StorageManager is expected to reconcile capacity of StorageClasses in its local `storageClassMap` regularly.
-Particularly, LVM StorageManager behaviors as follows:
+Particularly, for LVM, the proposed workflow is:

 1. Walks through classes in its `storageClassMap` regularly
 2. Fetch the VG of each class if `volumeGroup` is specified